Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Simulation Studies

-The CO-GARCH process was sequentially simulated using the L\'{e}vy process as innovations \citep{COGARCH2004}, realized through the first-jump approximation and normalized to have mean $0$ and variance $1$.
-We characterize the time gap $\Delta t$ between every pair of two consecutive observations by a Poisson process with rate $\zeta$; that is, $\Delta t=\zeta^{-1}$.
-The true CO-GARCH parameters are $\alpha=c\zeta,\beta=-\log(c)\zeta,\lambda= c\zeta$ to balance the contribution of the intercept term, the auto-regressive term, and the moving average term for volatility (Eqn (\ref{eqn:sigma2})).
-The generated CO-GARCH process is a discretized realization of the continuous-time process per Lemma \ref{lem:conv} for $\Delta t\rightarrow0$.
-The perturbed version of the simulated TS is obtained by adding independent noise $N(0,\varepsilon^2)$ to each observation $Y_i$ for $i= 1,\ldots,n$.
-We examine different $\Delta t$ values when simulating the TS data, and different Bernoulli NI rate $p$ for the CROPS procedure when analyzing the simulated TS data (Table \ref{tab:sim1}).
-In addition, leveraging on Assumption \ref{asp}, after Bernoulli NI, we used $t=i,\ldots,\min\{i+b,n\}$ with $b=20$ when calculating the posterior probability in Eqn (\ref{eqn:fs}), to save on computational time.
+We use this simulation study to show the improvement in the robustness of MAP estimates of volatilities brought by the Bernoulli NI in the reSAVE procedure in the COMS-GARCH process with one state.
+The COMS-GARCH process was simulated using the L\'{e}vy process as innovations \citep{COGARCH2004}, realized through the first-jump approximation that is normalized to have mean $0$ and variance $1$.
+We characterized the time gap $\Delta t$ between two consecutive observations by a Poisson process with rate $\zeta$, that is, $\E(\Delta t)=\zeta^{-1}$; and examined $\zeta=2.5, 5, 10, 20$ (i.e., $\E(\Delta t)=0.4,0.2, 0.1, 0.05$, respectively).
+The COMS-GARCH parameters are $\alpha=0.1\zeta,\beta=\log(10)\zeta,\lambda=\zeta$ The generated COMS-GARCH process is a discretized realization of the continuous-time process per Lemma \ref{lem:conv} as $\Delta t\rightarrow0$.
+We generated 50 TS repetitions and set the number of time points in each simulated TS at $n=500$; we also examined several Bernoulli NI rates $p=0.03, 0.06, 0.09, 0.12$.
+To examine whether and how the Bernoulli NI help to improve the robustness of the volatility estimation, we perturbed each simulated TS by adding independently sampled noise from $N(0,0.1\!\cdot\!\mbox{SD}_{\Y})$ to each observation $Y_i$ for $i= 1,\ldots,n$ in TS $\Y$, where SD$_{\Y}$ is the sample standard deviation of $\Y$.

-The CO-GARCH model was fitted to each repetition of the unperturbed and perturbed TS data from different simulation scenarios, following the steps of a simplified version of Algorithm \ref{alg:crops} without lines 5 to 13 for state imputation or estimation of the transition rates $\bs\eta$.
-The MAPs of $\Theta=(\alpha,\beta,\lambda)$ from their conditional posterior distributions were obtained directly through an optimizer rather than using a Monte Carlo-based sampling approach.
-Since we set the priors for the parameters $\Theta$ to be proportional to a constant, the MAP estimates are equivalent to their corresponding pseudo-MLE.
-The number of iterations $N$ was set at 300 and the convergence of the CROPS procedure was examined by visual inspection of the trace plots on the MAP estimates of $\Theta$.
+The COMS-GARCH model was fitted to the the unperturbed and perturbed TS data in each repetition under each simulation scenario, following the steps of a simplified version of Algorithm \ref{alg:reSAVE} without the steps for state imputation or estimation of the transition parameters $\bs\eta$ as there is only one state.
+We imposed flat priors on $\Theta\!=\!(\alpha,\beta,\lambda)$.
+Per proposition \ref{prop:ensemble}, we used $b=20$ observations $\tilde{Y}_i,\ldots, \tilde{Y}_{\min\{i+b,n\}}$ instead of the whole TS $\tilde{Y}$ when sampling $s_i$ from its full conditional posterior probability in each sub-TS to further save computational time.
+The number of iterations $N$ was set at 300.
+The convergence of the reSAVE procedure was examined by visual inspection of the trace plots on the MAP estimates of $\Theta$.